LyraProject/lyra/README.md

 CI/CD pipelines test builds with `clang`, `gcc`, `tcc` all on Linux, and MSVC on Windows.

+All major features are unit-tested from C++ with googletest.

 ## How to build

 ### Option 1: CMake